AnomalyInnovations/toolbeam-cli/README.md

 Toolbeam is free to use.
 Tools can be accessed by anybody via the share url.

-If you'd like to create private tools for your team, feel free to contact us via [email](mailto:contact@toolbeam.com).
+If you'd like to create private tools, please get in touch with us [here](https://goo.gl/forms/esEgY8JTUILtLskk1).

 ## Support